agarwalp-14/RTLDesign-UsingSKY130/README.md

 ## Introduction to open source simulator verilog

 ### Simulator
-- Simulator checks the RTL Design to check whether the design is following its specifications or not.
+- Simulator is a tool that checks the RTL Design for adherence to the spec by simulating it.
 - _iverilog_ is the tool used here.